salt-die/terminal_dungeon/README.md

 # Terminal Dungeon

 A Doom-like game engine that renders to ascii and outputs to terminal!
+From `/terminal_dungeon/` root directory type `python -m terminal_dungeon` to play.

 * **'esc'** to exit